|

 Attendance Criteria:

-The minimal acceptable attendance is 75%.
-Students need to attend at least 60% in order to set for the final examination.
+The minimal acceptable attendance is 70% in order to sit for the final examination.

 Examination Description: